bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+Relational databases are where data is stored in a tabular format (rows and columns).
+SQL is the language we use to retrieve, add, manipulate and delete the data.

-- [ ] Why do tables need a `primary key`?
+- [ ] Why do tables need a `primary key`?  it allows us to identify/reference a table with a unique identifier.
+It also makes the table joinable by other tables via a foreign key.

 - [ ] What is the name given to a table column that references the primary key on another table.
+Foregin Key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+If you have 2 tables, each table is allowed to have multiple of each other.
+For example, a student can have many classes and a class can have many students.

 ## Minimum Viable Product